BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 #### Extract Zip Files

 This script is used to extract the zip files of the repositories.
-It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generateZipFiles.sh`.
+It is really usefull as i didn't want to reprocess the files, so i just packed them in zip files using the `generate_zip_files.sh`.

 ##### Configuration